Fenchurchh/ml2/README.md

 * `127.0.n.1`
 Your services need to bind to unique _sockets_ (combination of ip and port).
-So, to be able to run every service on the same port (default is 80), they need to [bind to different ip addresses](ml2/wiki/ips).
+So, to be able to run every service on the same port (default is 80), they need to [bind to different ip addresses](ml2/wiki/ip addresses).
 Every one of these ips is a valid address of your local loopback interface to bind to.

 * `192.168.m.n`